qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ---------------

 In the :guilabel:`Geometry checks` section, additional validations on a per geometry basis can be activated.
-Failures in these checks are reported immediately after any geometry modification to the user in the geometry validation panel.
+Immediately after any geometry modification, failures in these checks are reported to the user in the geometry validation panel.
 As long as a check is failing, it is not possible to save the layer.
 The `Is valid` check will run basic validity checks like self intersection on geometries.